 If you are using a soap you will need a shaving brush which serves for multiple purposes.

 The brush is what you will use to lather the soap and apply it to your beard.
 These brushes are often made with badger bristles or boar bristles.
 However, they can be synthetic as well.

-Besides applying the soap to your skin the brush can help remove excess dead skin cells as well as life your beard hair in preparation for the shave.
+Besides applying the soap to your skin, the brush can help remove excess dead skin cells.
+It can also as lift your beard hair in preparation for the shave.
 Using a circular motion you can brush your beard ending with an upward stroke to lift the hair.

 Now you are ready to start shaving.
 Start by wetting your blade, either in the sink that you filled with water or under the faucet.

 The trickiest part about shaving with a safety razor is getting the angle correct.
 The recommended angle is 30º, this will allow the comb as well as the blade to touch the surface of your skin at the same time, which will help not to cut you.

 Safety razors have a good amount of weight to them.
 You will want to let the weight of the actual razor do most of the work.

 Don’t press or pull the razor too hard.
 Begin shaving by going in the same direction as your hair with short strokes.

 You might see commercials or advertisements of men using cartridge razors taking long strokes.
 These razors have multiple blades that allow you to do that.
 The first couple blades lift and pull the hair with the final blades cutting the actual hair.